Bruc3U/Titanic_analysis/README.md

 ![image](https://github.com/Bruc3U/Titanic_analysis/assets/142362478/5cb0d6b1-a1c1-4383-8a50-172a821a6b31)

 Regarding the amount shown on the graph, it is important to note that 80USD in 1912 is more or less equal to 2500USD in 2023.
 Quite an expense.<br>
 After taking a look at some important features.
-A question arises, do those attributes have that much of an impact on personal survival?
+A question arises, do these attributes have much of an impact on survival?

 Gender seems to have a detrimental impact on survival.

 ![image](https://github.com/Bruc3U/Titanic_analysis/assets/142362478/62b2b9b0-4c81-4680-a19b-3e1253232434)

 74% of the females survived.
 While only 19% of the males survived.
-As seen previously most of the passengers were males and yet they remained a minority.
+As seen previously most of the passengers were males and yet they remained a minority here.

 ![image](https://github.com/Bruc3U/Titanic_analysis/assets/142362478/119d9691-628a-4fe9-9350-5f045ac1c18c)

-Another factor of survival is the class the passenger was in.
+Another factor of survival is related to the type of class passengers were in.
 We can see that being in the first class is a significant advantage with 63% of individuals surviving.
 Since the odds of surviving in first class are quite important, we must check the gender distribution in this class in order to avoid any data bias.

 ![image](https://github.com/Bruc3U/Titanic_analysis/assets/142362478/32a29f85-dae4-474e-8814-aabe8830e234)